 Inspirational: a time in the day to think about the big questions in our lives; an occasion that supports the school community’s spiritual development, creates an opportunity to gather around and reflect on a common theme and ‘feeds’ their inner being;

-Invitational: in school, children and teachers are invited to pray, think, or reflect, it is the child’s or teachers choice how they respond.
+Invitational: in school, children and teachers are invited to pray, think, or reflect, it is the child’s or teacher’s choice how they respond.

 As you know, some children are returning to school, whilst others are not.
 These resources are for the children at home, to help provide that sense of normality, and prepare them for their return in due course.
 They will be similar to materials we have prepared for use in school, helping your school community to feel that it still belongs together.
 Please be clear: these ideas are for you to use, adapt, or not use at all.
 You choose!